VedanshuThune-11/Sign_Language_Interpreter/README.md

-# Sign Language Recognition - using MediaPipe and DTW
+# Sign Language Recognition - utilizing MediaPipe and DTW

 ![License: MIT](https://img.shields.io/badge/license-MIT-green)

-This repository proposes an implementation of a Sign Recognition Model using the **MediaPipe** library for landmark extraction and **Dynamic Time Warping** (DTW) as a similarity metric between signs.
+This repository provides an implementation of a Sign Recognition Model using the MediaPipe library for landmark extraction and Dynamic Time Warping (DTW) as a similarity metric between signs.

 ![](example.gif)

-___
+---

-## Set up
+## Setup

-### 1. Open terminal and go to the Project directory
+### 1. Navigate to the Project Directory in the Terminal

-### 2. Install the necessary libraries
+### 2. Install Required Libraries

-- ` pip install -r requirements.txt `
+- pip install -r requirements.txt

-### 3. Import Videos of signs which will be considered as reference
+### 3. Import Videos of Signs for Reference

-The architecture of the `videos/` folder must be:
+The structure of the videos/ folder should be as follows:
 ```
 |data/
     |-videos/